 All of my friends call me the old man, mainly because I am the oldest of us all.
 Well, it is your turn to learn from this old man and the financial mistakes he has made.

-If you feel like you are making any of these mistakes, like I did, it is time for you to make a change with your personal finances.
-Do not waste away the time like I did as you will not get that time back.
+If you feel like you are making any of these mistakes, as I did, it is time for you to make a change with your personal finances.
+Do not waste away the time as I did, you do not get that time back.
 Time will just keep moving forward, leaving you behind.